Lykke Li: Personal life

 Of her practice of transcendental meditation, Lykke Li said in 2014: "It's really interesting from a creative point of view.
 Before, I could only write a few sentences and I'd have to take a break for a few days before I could go back to it.
 All of a sudden, I could write and finish a song in one go – verse, verse, verse, chorus, the lot.
 And that would happen with song after song.
 Finally, I unlocked the gate."

 On 30 October 2015, Lykke Li posted a photo on Instagram announcing her pregnancy.
-On 12 February 2016, she announced the birth of her son Dion, whose father is musician Jeff Bhasker, on Facebook.
-Her mother died three weeks after Dion was born; she says that her album So Sad So Sexy was born out of this difficult time in her life.
+On 12 February 2016, on Facebook, she announced the birth of her son, Dion.
+His father is musician Jeff Bhasker.
+Lykke Li's mother died three weeks after Dion was born; she says that her album So Sad So Sexy was born out of this difficult time in her life.

+On 12 April 2023, Lykke Li revealed via Instagram that she was pregnant with her second child.